 Walnut and Silverbeet-Stuffed Lamb Shoulder

 Lamb shoulder is perfect for slow roasting.
-It packs a lot of flavour and is great for feeding a crowd.
 It’s paired with tangy sharpness in the form of feta, lemon and olives, helping to cut through the richness of the meat.

 Using a sharp knife, carefully remove bone from the lamb and open out lamb to an even, roughly rectangular shape.
 Set aside.